Back in 2016, an AI wrote a movie script. Fast forward to last year, when another AI took it upon itself to write a novel, 1 the Road.

 The neural network was trained on hundreds of books, many written by Goodwin’s favorite writers.
 Foursquare location data was also an important part of the neural network’s knowledge.
 Whenever the AI saw or heard anything it considered interesting it would write down how it interpreted it.
 As with Sunspring, Goodwin’s novel-writing AI make some rather artsy, oddly illuminating observations:

 “A light on the floor between the corners of the house reached out to the car and then went out through the barn.
 Light on the floor, the painter said.
 I have nothing to do.
 I could have made a big start off.
-I want to go away from there, the time has come.”1 the Road
+I want to go away from there, the time has come.”

 It will probably be a while before AI-authored stories will be the main bulk of the books in my A Book A Month project.
 But this surely is an interesting use of neural networks.
 At least it’s not being taught how to kill.